-This document shows you how to use Google Cloud Platform (GCP) services from Google Kubernetes Engine (GKE).
-When you use GCP services such as Cloud Storage or Cloud SQL from apps that run in GKE, you must configure your environment for the services that you use.
+This document shows you how to use Google Cloud services from Google Kubernetes Engine (GKE).
+When you use Google Cloud services such as Cloud Storage or Cloud SQL from apps that run in GKE, you must configure your environment for the services that you use.
 This document explains common architectural patterns and their associated tasks, and provides links to documentation that explains example configurations.

-- Configure a service account and a secret key to use GCP services.
+- Configure a service account and a secret key to use Google Cloud services.

 - Configure the Cloud SQL Proxy Docker image to use a Cloud SQL database.